-Our Build-by-Number system is implemented in C++ on a 3.0 GHz PC equipped with 1GB memory.
-The user interface is implemented in Windows Forms using Managed C++ (Figure 8).
+Our Build-by-Number system is implemented in C++ on a 3.0 GHz PC equipped with 1 Gbyte of memory.
+The user interface is implemented in Windows Forms using Managed C++ (Fig. 8).
 All graphics functionality is implemented in OpenGL.
 We can render scenes with multiple buildings at real-time rendering rates.
-Model recovery is performed by minimizing an error function between the edges of the model and user-marked edges as in [5].
-We perform the minimization using an implementation of a nonlinear least squares method obtained from the Numerical Recipes in C library [31].
+Model recovery is performed by minimizing an error function between the edges of the model and user-marked edges, as in [5].
+We perform the minimization using an implementation of a nonlinear least squares method obtained from the Numerical Recipes in the Clibrary [31].
 View-dependent texture mapping is implemented using OpenGL's projective texture mapping functionality.
 Alpha blending is used to weight each texture's contribution appropriately.
-We use shadow mapping to
+We use shadow mapping to prevent the image from being projected onto back-facing and occluded polygons.